Adult ADHD and Relationships

-- Acknowledge the fact that your ADD/ADHD symptoms are interfering with your relationship.
+- Acknowledge the fact that your ADHD symptoms are interfering with your relationship.
 It’s not just a case of your partner being unreasonable.

 - Explore treatment options.
 As you learn to manage your symptoms and become more reliable, your partner will ease off.

 - Find ways to spoil your spouse.
-If your partner feels cared for by you—even in small ways—he or she will feel less like your parent.
+If your partner feels cared for by you—even in small ways—they will feel less like your parent.